martinberlin/cale-idf/README.md

 ### Compile this

-If it's an ESP32
+If it's an ESP32:

-    idf.py -D IDF_TARGET=esp32 menuconfig
+    idf.py set-target esp32

-If it's an ESP32S2
+If it's an ESP32S2:

-    idf.py -D IDF_TARGET=esp32s2 menuconfig
+    idf.py set-target esp32s2

-Make sure to edit **Display configuration** in the Kconfig menuoptions.
+Make sure to edit **Display configuration** in the Kconfig menuoptions:

-**CALE configuration** has for the moment only a LEDBUILTIN_GPIO setting so it's not important at all.
-Later will be the place to configure CALE.es image url.
+    idf.py menuconfig

+**CALE configuration** is the section to set the bitmap URL (non-ssl for the moment), deepsleep until next refresh, and optional display rotation

-And then just build and flash
+And then just build and flash:

     idf.py build
     idf.py flash